momentohq/public-dev-docs/docs/develop/api-reference/dictionary-collections.md

 ### DictionaryRemoveField

-Revmoves a field from a dictionary item.
+Revmoves a field from a dictionary.

 | Name            | Type         | Description                                   |
 | --------------- | ------------ | --------------------------------------------- |